 - Menstrual-like cramping or abdominal pain

-So what do true labor contractions feel like?
+So what do true labour contractions feel like?

-For most women, labor contractions happen somewhere around the 40 week mark.
+For most women, labour contractions happen somewhere around the 40-week mark.
 This is when your body releases a hormone called oxytocin, which stimulates your uterus to contract.
 Real contractions tighten the top part of your uterus to push your baby downward into the birth canal, in preparation for delivery.
 They also thin your cervix to help your baby eventually get through.

 Often, the feeling of a true contraction can be described as a wave of pain – starting low, rising until it peaks and finally fading until the next.
 If you touch your abdomen, it will likely feel hard during a contraction.

-Unlike Braxton Hicks, labor pain will likely be consistent (for example, 5 minutes apart) and the time between each will get shorter and shorter as you get closer to birth.
-Real contractions will get more painful as they continue… so if you think you are in labor, start timings those contractions and head to the hospital as soon as it’s ‘time’.
+Unlike Braxton Hicks, labour pain will likely be consistent (for example, 5 minutes apart) and the time between each will get shorter and shorter as you get closer to birth.
+Real contractions will get more painful as they continue… so if you think you are in labour, start timings those contractions and head to the hospital as soon as it’s ‘time’.